-Fram Strait, Arctic, 10 June 2019 – Scientists conducting a unique multidisciplinary study in the European Arctic (Fram Strait), as part of a Greenpeace Pole to Pole expedition, have expressed concern over the impact of warming waters and changing ice on the basis for all marine life in the region: microscopic algae, also known as phytoplankton.
+Fram Strait, Arctic – Scientists conducting a unique multidisciplinary study in the European Arctic (Fram Strait), as part of a Greenpeace Pole to Pole expedition, have expressed concern over the impact of warming waters and changing ice on the basis for all marine life in the region: microscopic algae, also known as phytoplankton.

 The team of scientists, from the University of North Carolina Wilmington and the University of Washington, studied the region following a new record low for Arctic sea ice extent.
 There they observed that the largest amounts of algae were found in colder, low-salinity surface waters at the sea ice margin, and the lowest amounts in the warmest waters flowing north towards the Arctic.
 Phytoplankton serve as a key element in the Arctic food chain and a warming climate could have a devastating effect on this carefully balanced ecosystem.
 The final research results will be presented next year.